amandaharlin/breakout/breakout.md

 We'll begin by loading assets in the preload function, which will gather up the assets needed in-game _before_ the game loop begins.

-Instead of loading each image asset one by one we'll instead load all the assets from our sprite sheet, shown below.
+Instead of loading each image asset one by one (_*and* also adding it one by one later one_), we'll instead load one big sprite sheet that has all our combined assets.
 ```
 preload() {
      this.load.atlas('assets', breakoutImgPack,breakoutImgAtlas);